-The cost per unit depends on the material chosen by the patient.
-Synergy Dental provides four options for material including porcelain, gold alloy, composite and zirconia, all of which incur a different cost.
+The cost per unit will depend on the material used for the patient.
+Synergy Dental provides four options for material, which are all listed below.

-• Composite – Composite inlays are constructed from a resin and provide natural colouring and a lifespan similar to that of porcelain, without the abrasive qualities
+Composite – Composite inlays are constructed from resin and provide natural colouring and a lifespan similar to that of porcelain, without the abrasive qualities

 Zirconia – This natural look ceramic provides cosmetic benefits while remaining extremely strong and long-lasting.